jundalisay/sp/content/en/research/diogenes/lives/chapter-74.md

 Of eager pupils owns his subtle rule,
 And virtue’s name with eager chase pursues.”

-And it is said that at Athens he attracted all the citizens to such a degree, that they used to run from their workshops to look at him; and when some one said to him, “Why, Stilpo, they wonder at you as if you were a wild beast,” he replied, “Not so; but as a real genuine man.”
+At Athens, he attracted all the citizens to such a degree, that they used to run from their workshops to look at him.

+When some one said to him, “Why, Stilpo, they wonder at you as if you were a wild beast,” he replied, “Not so; but as a real genuine man.”

 <sup>7</sup> He was a very clever arguer; and rejected the theory of species.

-He used to say that a person who spoke of man in general, was speaking of nobody; for that he was not speaking of this individual, nor of that one; for speaking in general, how can he speak more of this person than of that person? therefore he is not speaking of this person at all.
+He used to say that a person who spoke of man in general, was speaking of nobody; for that he was not speaking of this individual, nor of that one; for speaking in general, how can he speak more of this person than of that person?

+Therefore he is not speaking of this person at all.

 Another of his illustrations was, “That which is shown to me, is not a vegetable; for a vegetable existed ten thousand years ago, therefore this is not a vegetable.”

+When he was conversing with Crates, he interrupted the discourse to go off and buy some fish.

+As Crates tried to drag him back:

+{{< r a="Crates" >}}
+You are leaving the argument!
+{{< /r >}}

+{{< l a="Stilpo" >}}
-And they say that once when he was conversing with Crates, he interrupted the discourse to go off and buy some fish; and as Crates tried to drag him back, and said, “You are leaving the argument;” “Not at all,” he replied, “I keep the argument, but I am leaving you; for the argument remains, but the fish will be sold to some one else.”
+Not at all.
+I keep the argument, but I am leaving you; for the argument remains, but the fish will be sold to some oneelse.
+{{< /l >}}

 <sup>8</sup> There are 9 dialogues of his written in a frigid style: